Poirazi-Lab/automated_cell_type_classification_2020/README.md

 # Automated Cell type classification

 Code used in Troullinou, Eirini, et al. "Artificial neural networks in action for an automated cell-type classification of biological neural networks."
 IEEE Transactions on Emerging Topics in Computational Intelligence (2020).

+The user can choose among 1D CNN, RNN, or LSTM models.

+Inputs:
+- Data: matrix `DxN`, where D is the dimension (i.e., time-series) and N the number cells.
+Ca imaging data, either raw signal or a DF/F transformation.
+- labels: vector `Nx1`, where N is the number of cells.
+This vector contains integers from 0 to K, where K denotes the number of classes.